Paco Rabanne emerged light years away from the fashion establishment of his time.

 Originally invested into the world of architecture, Spanish-born designer Paco Rabanne soon followed his mother into the world of fashion, working at Givenchy, Dior and Balenciaga before starting his own fashion house in 1966.
 He quickly became known as the l'enfant terrible of the fashion world due to his use of unconventional materials, including plastic and metal.

-Paco Rabanne has a long history of perfume creations, starting in 1968 with the eponymous Paco scent, closely followed by Calandre in 1969.
-Today, the Paco Rabanne fragrance family includes cult hits Ultraviolet, 1 Million, Lady Million and Black XS.
-His perfumes are known to exude offbeat luxury and a free-spirited approach to life, reflecting the unconventional feel of his designs.
+Paco Rabanne has a long history of perfume creation, starting in 1968 with the eponymous Paco scent, closely followed by Calandre in 1969.
+Today, the Paco Rabanne fragrance family includes the bestselling franchises Ultraviolet, 1 Million, Invictus and Black XS.
+His perfumes exude offbeat luxury and a free-spirited approach to life, reflecting the unconventional feel of his designs.